Godsfire: Gameplay

 Winning the game balances military victories with economic benefits at home, so players must decide on balancing taxation in each state against spending on consumer goods, investment, military units, and subversion of other players' planets.
 Each state can have one of three types of government (reactionary, moderate, extremist), and each type of government will only manufacture certain types of goods.
 If the player wants another type of goods manufactured, the player will have to try to replace the type of government in that state.

 Players then decide on whether to build up defense, go on the attack against a neighboring system, build the local economy, subvert someone else's government, or some combination.

 If too many spaceships get stacked into one space, a "Godsfire" incident will happen that damages the very fabric of space to the detriment of all players.

 Scenarios

 The game comes with four Basic scenarios, and six Advanced scenarios, all of which have varying victory conditions defined by a certain amount of military expansion as well as a certain level of economic prosperity.

 Publication history

+In 1976, Thompson published Godsfire, designed by Lynn Willis and developed by Steve Jackson.
 Godsfire was the first of several games designed for Metagaming Concepts by Lynn Willis.
 It was first released as a ziplock bag game in 1976, then re-released as a boxed set in 1979.
 After the demise of Metagaming, Task Force Games acquired the rights to the game and re-issued it in slightly revised form (only enough counters for four players) in 1985.